ShiceLiu/SATNet/README.md

 This project mainly consists of two parts, semantic segmentation and semantic scene completion.
 The semantic segmentation results will accelerate the convergence speed of semantic scene completion.

-If you want to train either part, you should download the datasets and fix the file path in the 'config.py' and the corresponding '.sh'.
+If you want to train either part, you should download the [datasets](#Datasets) and fix the file path in the 'config.py' and the certain '.sh'.

-If you want to test either part only, you should download the [pretrained models](### Pretrained Models).
+If you want to test either part only, you should download the [pretrained models](#Pretrained Models).

 ### Datasets